 Yes!
 Top affiliates are making six to seven figures a month from the Amazon associates program.

-What percentage do Amazon affiliates make?
+How much do Amazon affiliates make?

 Previously, affiliate payouts ranged from 4-8.5%.
 With recent changes, payout percentages vary by the category of the product recommended and span 0% to 10% commission.
 These rates change frequently, so make sure to consult the Amazon Associates Program Standard Fee Schedule to get the latest.